American Model Joselyn Cano Shows Off Perfect Figure In A Revealing Maxi Dress

 American model and famous swimwear designer Joselyn Cano’s Instagram page is on fire these days.
 After posting a hot bikini picture on Saturday morning, the model shared another sexy snap in the afternoon in which she could be seen flaunting her amazing body in a revealing, printed outfit.

-In the snap, the stunner could be seen rocking a tight, mustard-colored maxi dress with large blue and white flowers printed all over it.
+In the snap, the stunner could be seen rocking a tight, mustard-colored maxi dress with large blue-and-white flowers printed all over it.
 The sexy dress featured a strapless neckline which allowed her to put her never-ending cleavage on full display.
 The skirt of dress also included a knee-high slit through which Joselyn flashed a glimpse of her sexy legs.

 In terms of her beauty looks, the 28-year-old hottie sported a full face of makeup.
-She, however, chose subtle colors so as not to overdo her look as it was an outdoor, daytime photoshoot.
+She, however, chose subtle colors so as not to overdo her look as it was an outdoor, daytime photo shoot.
 The application featured an ivory foundation, a tinge of pink blusher, pink lipstick, nude eyeshadow, a thin application of eyeliner, a thick coat of mascara and defined eyebrows.

 Joselyn wore her brunette tresses down and allowed them to cascade over her shoulders.
 To ramp up the glamour, she accessorized with a blue, beaded necklace and a pair of round drop earrings.
 She also opted for a gold watch in one of her wrists.